-Board of Regents policy requires that Wichita State University
+Board of Regents policy requires that Wichita State University implement

 and promote specific policies, procedures and programs which seek to: (i)

+identify prohibited academic conduct by students; (ii) educate all

-with regard to the nature, impact and
+students, faculty and administrators with regard to the nature, impact and

-of academic dishonesty; (v) set forth clear sanctions, ranging
+accused of academic dishonesty; (v) set forth clear sanctions, ranging

-from reprimand to dismissal from the university, for students who
+from reprimand to dismissal from the university, for students who have